metaleap/gerbil-lsp/lsp/notes.md

 Not just funcs and vars, but practically also all macro calls starting with `def` such as `defstruct`, `defclass`, interface etc.

-Mandatory fields:
+Mandatory fields per list item:
   - **name**
-  - **children** — to make the hierarchy tree happen, zero or more direct-descendant symbol defs aka. locals (each same struct as this parent)
+  - **children** — to make the hierarchy tree happen, zero or more descendant symbol defs, ie. locals (each same struct as this parent)

-Desirable fields:
+Desirable fields, as feasible / applicable:
   - **kind**: one of `ide`-defined known-enumerants (eg. `'function`, `'var`, `'struct`, `'class`, `'iface`, `'macro`, `'other` etc)
-    - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be adopted where it makes sense (that's `ide`'s call though)
+    - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be adopted here where it makes sense (that's `ide`'s call though)
   - **deprecated** bool (if there's a "defacto standard" notation for that in Gerbil)
+  - **description**:
-  - **description**: `#f` or `""` or existing markdown doc or, for non-documented top-level defs their preceding multi-line comment or block of single-line comments, if any (stripped of comment delimiters)
+    - `#f` or `""` or
+    - existing markdown doc or
+    - for non-documented top-level defs their preceding multi-line comment or block of single-line comments, if any (stripped of comment delimiters)
-  - **detail**: `#f` or `""` or could be a non-markdown plain-text of extra information, for example:
+  - **detail**: `#f` or `""` or could be a non-markdown, plain text of extra information, for example:
     - signature or type name, if known
-    - failing both, for locals, name(s) of parent(s)
+    - failing both: for locals, name(s) of parent(s)
     - or whatever else that's "good to know" and pertinent to and available for the def/decl
   - **range-full**: start and end position of the _whole form_ of the symbol def/decl, ie. from the opening `(` up-to-and-including the closing `)`
   - **range-name**: start and end position of the identifier only (ie the `foo` in `(def foo 123)`)

 **Extra nice to have:**

-"Expansion" of custom `defrule`s, for example: although [this 'defhandler' defrule](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/handling.ss#L24) would be listed as a symbol of `handling.ss`, its _uses_ such as [`(defhandler "initialize")`](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/lsp-lifecycle.ss#L25) in other (or not) source files would then be listed as symbols in _those_ source files
+"Expansion" of custom `defrule`s or custom macros starting with the `def`-prefix, for example: although [this defrule named 'defhandler'](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/handling.ss#L24) would be listed as a symbol of `handling.ss`, its _calls_ such as eg. [`(defhandler "initialize")`](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/lsp-lifecycle.ss#L25) in other (or not) source files would then be listed as defs in _those_ source files

 ## _`defs-search`_